Dilivva/Inferkt/README.md

 ## How to use

-> This library is experimental and my be subject to change.
+> This library is experimental and api may be subject to change.

 ### Add the dependency